 - Black pepper: freshly ground is always the best.

-- Herbs: there are several that work well for this recipe and I usually use thyme, chives, basil, and sometimes fresh oregano leaves.
-Parsley also works well and rosemary can also be used but it's stronger, so be careful with the amount.
+- Herbs: several work well for this recipe.
+I usually use thyme, chives, basil, and sometimes fresh oregano leaves.
+Parsley pairs well, as does rosemary, but it's stronger.

 - Spice: I use red pepper flakes or Merken (smoked paprika).